captionpoint/captionpoint-plays/!archives/FROG-AND-TOAD-v2.md

 ---

-class: blue
+class: purple
 ## TURTLE, LIZARD, MOUSE:
-TOAD LOOKS FUNNY IN A BATHING SUIT <br>
+TOAD LOOKS FUNNY IN A BATHING SUIT

 ---

+class: purple
 TOAD LOOKS FUNNY IN A BATHING SUIT

 ---

-class: blue
+class: purple
-IT'S A RIOT IT'S A HOOT
+IT'S A RIOT IT'S A HOOT<br>

----

 TOAD LOOKS FUNNY IN A BATHING SUIT

 ---